osmaneb23/Piscine_42/README.md

-# 42 Piscine - My Progress
+# 42 Piscine - My Journey

 Welcome to my **42 Piscine** repository!
 This repo contains all the projects and exercises I worked on during the Piscine at **42**.